-- Links to individual reading lists can be found in blackboard module pages, but there’s also a link to the whole online Reading Lists site on the student landing page.
+- Links to individual reading lists can be found in Blackboard module pages,

 - At the top of your list, the 'Table of Contents' button will give you an overview of the list sections - you can jump to each section here by clicking on it.